Top Collaboration Skills: Definition, Examples, & Best Improving Techniques

 - Summarizing the underlying theme of what the speaker is actually communicating.

 The latter is the most crucial type, because the underlying message of what’s being said is usually the more important one.
-Effective listeners tend to listen, reflect, and understand what’s being said on that level, rather than just hearing the words that are being said to them.
+According to a research paper Supportive Communication and the Adequate Paraphrase, effective listeners tend to listen, reflect, and understand what’s being said more deeply, rather than just hearing the words that are being said to them.

 Let’s see what the introduction of paraphrasing would do for the conversation from the previous example.